-Within the Commission's Authority Jurisdictional 8 Not Within the Commission's Authority Non-Jurisdictional 32 Total New Complaints 40
+Within the Commission's Authority Jurisdictional 6 Not Within the Commission's Authority Non-Jurisdictional 33 Total New Complaints 39

-Not included are complaints received against attorneys and magistrate or federal judges, which were forwarded to the appropriate disciplinary authority
+Not included are complaints received against attorneys, administrative law judges, magistrate judges or federal judges.
+Those were forwarded to the appropriate disciplinary authority.